 The internship consortium has a non-affiliated, independent training structure.
 Michigan State University has been instrumental in developing the internship, has been and will be an ongoing resource, and will continue to provide administrative support to the internship consortium.
+Faculty from Central Michigan University and the University of Michigan also provide support.
 The internship is a culminating experience that serves to integrate fieldwork training and academic preparation.

 The structure of the internship schedule ensures that intern training requirements take precedence over service delivery and revenue generation.
-In particular, all sites have agreed to protecting intern schedules one day a week for didactic trainings, supervision, and one-half day for interns to complete their dissertations or other research projects.
+To that end, all consortium sites have agreed to protect one day a week in intern schedules for didactic trainings, supervision, and time for interns to complete their dissertations or other research projects.

 Interns engage in various activities related to assessment, intervention, and consultation in academic, behavioral, psychological, and social-emotional domains.
 Interns spend at least 25% of their time engaging in direct service provision for children, youth, and families.

 Interns also attend didactic trainings as a cohort.
 Trainings rotate among sites and are led by licensed psychologists and MSU faculty.
 This rotating didactic schedule remains in place even if an individual site does not have an intern on-site for a given year.
 Travel from any internship site to the location of a didactic training location does not exceed 69 miles.